Yemeni civil war (2014–present): Other developments

 Although the United Arab Emirates had announced plans in 2019 to vacate Yemen and withdraw all its troops, the Arab nation continued to maintain its presence for strategic objectives.
 Reports in May 2021 revealed that the Emirates was building a mysterious airbase on Yemen's Mayun Island in the Bab el-Mandeb Strait.
-Satellite images revealed that the construction work to build a 1.85 km (6,070 ft) runway, along with three hangars, on the island was completed on 18 May 2021.
+Satellite images revealed that construction work to build a 1.85 km (6,070 ft) runway, along with three hangars, on the island was completed on 18 May 2021.
 Military officials of the Yemeni government said that the UAE was transporting military equipment, weapons and troops to Mayun Island through ships.
 The island was considered a strategic location for anyone who controls it, offering power for operations into the Gulf of Aden, the Red Sea and East Africa, and for easily launching airstrikes into Yemen's mainland.

 On 7 October 2021, Bahrain, along with Russia and other members of the UN human rights council, opposed the council's investigations into the war crimes in Yemen.
-The members narrowly voted to reject the Netherlands' resolution to give another two years to the independent investigators to continue the probe to monitor atrocities in the Yemen war.
+The members narrowly voted to reject the Netherlands' resolution to give another two years to independent investigators to continue the probe to monitor atrocities in the Yemen war.
 In the past, independent investigators concluded that potential war crimes have been committed by all sides.
-An ally of Bahrain, Saudi Arabia is not a voting member of the council, but rights activists said the Kingdom heavily lobbied against the resolution.
+An ally of Bahrain, Saudi Arabia is not a voting member of the council, but rights activists say the Kingdom heavily lobbied against the resolution.

 On 20 March 2022, the United Nations and the International Committee of the Red Cross reported that the Yemeni government and the Houthis agreed to release 887 detainees, following 10 days of negotiations in Switzerland.
 Both parties also agreed to visitation rights in detention facilities and likely more prisoner swaps in the near future.
 Hans Grundberg, the UN's special envoy for Yemen said that things are finally moving "in the right direction" toward a resolution of the conflict.
 This came after the recent Saudi-Iranian rapprochement mediated by China a week earlier.

+In December 2025 following talks in Muscat, Oman, Yemen's internationally recognized government and the Houthi movement, agreed on the exchange of 2900–3000 detainees held by both sides, including some Saudi and Sudanese nationals.